mlomb/redis-rank/README.md

 # Running tests

-A Redis server with default configuration is expected in localhost.
+A Redis server in localhost without password is expected.

 ⚠️ Note: **The database #15 will be flushed** ⚠️